cruiseresearchgroup/utecloud-ror/README.md

 This repository is dedicated to Cloud-UTE, the backend-app component of UTE platform.

+For iOS client (mobiute-ios), please refer to this repository: [Mobi-UTE](https://github.com/cruiseresearchgroup/mobiute-ios).

+For Android client (mobiute-android), please refer to this repository: [Mobi-UTE](https://github.com/cruiseresearchgroup/mobiute-android).

 Please refer to our following paper for the details of UTE: http://ieeexplore.ieee.org/document/7517818/

 * Ruby version: 2.5